Google ups Nest Aware to $6 per month, but you get more for your money

 •See All

-Discuss: Google changes Nest Aware, but you get more for your money
+Discuss: Google ups Nest Aware to $6, but you get more for your money

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.